Chorbat Valley: Alleged Indian intrusions

 Pakistani sources allege that, in 1972, shortly after the signing of the Shimla Agreement, Indian troops crossed the Line of Control (LoC) in the Chorbat La sector and seized about four square miles of Pakistani territory.
 In 1988, India again crossed the LoC and seized four Pakistani posts in the Qamar sector, which lies between the Chorbat Valley and NJ9842.

 Resources

 Agriculture is only possible in the valley in summer due to extremely cold winters.
 Crops include beans and maize.

-The Chorbat Valley consists of more than 13 villages in Pakistan and five villages in India.
-In Pakistan, the villages are Dawou, Marcha, Kuwas, Hassanabad, Partuk, Piun, Siksa, Kalaan, Sukhmos, Chhowar, Thongmus, Siari, and Franu.
-In India, they are Doethang, Tyaqsi, Turtuk, Chalunka, and Beyoqdan.

-Surroundings

 The mountains and surrounding have generally no forests however there are some shrubs and herbs available which are generally used by the local communities as medicinal herbs, there is also a human-made forest of saplings which is the largest forest in the whole district.
 The Shyok River passing nearby the valley is one of the important resources of the area, irrigating the whole land.
 However the same river sometime creates havoc during summer through its unpredictable floods.